MaceChettiyadan/Y11Notes/Economics/2. Supply & Demand/Powerpoint - Demand.md

 	- *I*ncome (specifically level of *disposable* income)
 		- **Normal** goods - As **income increases**, **demand increases** (commonsense)
 		- **Inferior** goods - goods of lower quality - as **income increases**, people move towards **higher quality substitutes** away from the inferior goods, leading to a **decrease** in **demand**
-	- *D*emographic factors - anything such as age, geneder, socioeconomic factors - e.g. an aging population will demand more aged care services
+	- *D*emographic factors - anything such as age, gender, socioeconomic factors - e.g. an aging population will demand more aged care services
 	- Acronym is **TEPID**
 - For shifts, you must write at the end *at every single price point* #testanswer